 Prior to our collaboration with Biovail, which we established in May 2009, we were responsible for all costs incurred in the development of pimavanserin as well as the costs associated with our other internal programs.
-Pursuant to this agreement, Biovail is responsible for all future costs associated with the development of pimavanserin in all indications with the exception of specified PDP study costs and of a planned initial ADP study, which will be funded by ACADIA.
-These PDP studies include our ongoing -014 Study and related open-label safety extension study.
-Pursuant to our collaboration with Meiji Seika, which we established in March 2009,
+Pursuant to the collaboration agreement, Biovail is responsible for the costs associated with the development of pimavanserin in all indications in North America with the exception of specified Parkinson's disease psychosis study costs and costs of a planned Alzheimer's disease psychosis feasibility study, which will be funded by us.
+From time to time, we have coordinated and we expect to continue to coordinate certain other external development services pursuant to the collaboration, which Biovail is responsible for funding, including the new Phase III Parkinson's disease psychosis study expected to start in mid-2010.
+Accordingly, we incur the related development costs for these external services and receive reimbursement of these costs by Biovail.

-Meiji Seika is responsible for the first \$15 million of development expenses for the product candidate, AM-831, and the companies will share remaining expenses through clinical proof-of-concept, subject to possible adjustment.
+Pursuant to our collaboration with Meiji Seika, which we established in March 2009, Meiji Seika is responsible for the first \$15 million of development expenses for the product candidate, AM-831, and we and Meiji Seika will share remaining expenses through clinical proof-of-concept, subject to possible adjustment.
+We expect to coordinate a significant portion of the planned external development services and, accordingly, we will incur the related development costs for these external services and receive reimbursement of Meiji Seika's portion of these costs pursuant to the agreement.
 Meiji Seika is responsible for all costs associated with the development of AM-831 in the Asian territory.
-We are not responsible for, nor have we incurred, development expenses related to our product candidates, including costs related to clinical trials, in our clinical programs for chronic pain and glaucoma, which we are pursuing in collaboration with Allergan.
+We are not responsible for, nor have we incurred, development expenses, including costs related to clinical trials, in our clinical programs for chronic pain and glaucoma, which we are pursuing in collaboration with Allergan.

 We use external service providers to manufacture our product candidates to be used in clinical trials and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates.
 We have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project but were directed to broadly applicable research activities.
 Accordingly, we have not reported our internal research and development costs on a project basis.
-Our internal research and development expenses decreased significantly in the three and nine months ended September 30, 2009 compared to the three and nine months ended September 30, 2008 primarily due to a strategic restructuring and related workforce reductions implemented in August 2008.
+Our internal research and development expenses decreased significantly in the three months ended March 31, 2010 compared to the three months ended March 31, 2009 primarily due to the restructuring and related workforce reductions implemented in October 2009.
 To the extent that external expenses are not attributable to a specific project, they are included in other external costs.
-The following table summarizes our research and development expenses for the three and nine months ended September 30, 2009 and 2008 (in thousands):
+The following table summarizes our research and development expenses for the three months ended March 31, 2010 and 2009 (in thousands):